eric-bach/task-genie/conductor/tracks/agentic_refactor_20251222/plan.md

 ---

-## Phase 3: Refactor Core Logic into Agent Tools
+## Phase 3: Refactor Core Logic into Agent Tools [checkpoint: 18c32c5]

 *   [x] Task: Refactor the `evaluateWorkItem` function logic into a dedicated agent tool.
 *   [x] Task: Refactor the `generateWorkItems` function logic into a dedicated agent tool.